vmilovanovicc/aws_cloud_practitioner/03_infrastructure.md

 **A Region is a geographical area that contains AWS resources.**

-Each **AWS Region** consists of multiple isolated and physically separate Availability Zones within a geographic Region.
+Each **AWS Region** consists of two or more isolated and physically separate Availability Zones within a geographic Region.

 Inside each Region, there are multiple data centers that have all the compute, storage, and other services you need to run your applications.